What types of gifts qualify for charitable tax credits?

-Donations of cash, goods, land, or listed securities (like stocks) to a registered charity or other qualified donees are eligible for a charitable tax credit.
-For a donation to be eligible for the charitable tax credit, the transfer of ownership has to be voluntary.
+Donations of cash, goods, land, or listed securities to a registered charity or other qualified donees are eligible for a charitable tax credit.
+For a donation to be eligible, the transfer of ownership has to be voluntary.

 Examples of donations that do usually qualify for charitable tax credits include: